Home Theater

 HDMI Type A receptacle connector.

-This is the current (2009) high end connector that carries digital signals for both audio and video as well as two way control signals allowing the boxes to talk to each other.
+This is the current (2009) high end connector that carries signals for both audio and analog video as well as two way control signals allowing the boxes to talk to each other.

 There is a 2-way digital dialog between the source and sink boxes.
-For example in the case of a monitor the source asks if the monitor is HDCP (copy protection compliant) in addition to technical details.
-When the monitor says it is then the source will feed it 1080p video.
+For example in the case of a monitor the source asks if the monitor is HDCP (copy protection compliant, WiKi) in addition to technical details.
+When the monitor says it is compliant then the source will feed it 1080p video.
+Note the actual video could be either analog or digital (Wiki: DVI).

 Versions (Wiki)